Same-sex parenting: Insemination

-Insemination is a method used mostly by lesbian couples.
-It is when a partner is fertilised with donor sperm injected through a syringe.
 Some people who produce sperm donate it for humanitarian reasons, others for money or both.
 In some countries, the donor can choose to be anonymous (for example in Spain) and in others, they cannot have their identity withheld (United Kingdom).
+A study on lesbian parenting experience highlights this for Greek women, saying, “In Greece, lesbians are not allowed access to in vitro fertilisation (IVF), while a solitary (‘single’) woman is allowed access for medical reasons.”